powsybl/powsybl-core/docs/grid_exchange_formats/iidm/import.md

 **iidm.import.xml.throw-exception-if-extension-not-found**
 The `iidm.import.xml.throw-exception-if-extension-not-found` property is an optional property that defines if the XIIDM importer throws an exception while trying to import an unknown or undeserializable extension or if it just ignores it.
 Its default value is `false`.

-**iidm.import.xml.extensions**
+**iidm.import.xml.included.extensions**
-The `iidm.import.xml.extensions` property is an optional property that defines the list of extensions that will be imported by the XIIDM importer.
+The `iidm.import.xml.included.extensions` property is an optional property that defines the list of extensions that will be imported by the XIIDM importer.
 By default, all extensions will be imported.

-**iidm.import.xml.filtered-extensions**
+When set to an empty string, all extensions will be ignored during the import.

+**iidm.import.xml.excluded-extensions**
-The `iidm.import.xml.filtered-extensions` property is an optional property that defines the list of extensions that will not be imported by the XIIDM importer.
+The `iidm.import.xml.excluded-extensions` property is an optional property that defines the list of extensions that will not be imported by the XIIDM importer.
-When both `iidm.import.xml.extensions` and `iidm.import.xml.filtered-extensions` contains the same extension, `iidm.import.xml.filtered-extensions` takes the priority hence the extension will not be imported.
-Default to an empty list (no extensions filtered).
+When both `iidm.import.xml.included.extensions` and `iidm.import.xml.excluded-extensions` are defined, a configuration exception is thrown.
+By default, no extension is excluded from the import.

 ### Deprecated properties